 - Present evidence of:

-- immunity to Rubella, Rubeola, Mumps (MMR), and Varicella
+- Positive Titers for Rubella, Rubeola, Mumps (MMR) and Varicella

 - Tdap booster within the last 10 years

 - Physical examination within the last 12 months

 - Obtain a Cleveland Clinic Temporary ID Badge (must be returned at the conclusion of the program)

 - The Cleveland Clinic buildings and properties are designated non-smoking areas.

 - This is a relatively high-pressure program with many deadlines and a busy work environment.
 Students will be expected to learn from required readings and assigned tasks such as microscopic review of study cases and unknown slides.

 - Students will be expected to learn from and interact with a diverse population.